truonghm/dm2023/project/README.md

 ## Run the project

 The image used for the project is [china_resized.jpg](./data/china_resized.jpg).
 The image is resized to 64x43 pixels to reduce the computation time.
 The original image is [china.jpg](./data/china.jpg).
-Credit for the image go to [Professor Emmanuel Viennet](https://viennet.net/pub/USTH/03-Wednesday/notebooks/china.jpg).
+Credit for the image goes to [Professor Emmanuel Viennet](https://viennet.net/pub/USTH/03-Wednesday/notebooks/china.jpg).

 First, change directory into the project folder: